-The 5th Intergovernmental Panel on Climate Change (IPCC) assessment (Stocker et~al.~2013) estimates a global average decline in ocean surface pH of 0.30-0.32 by 2100 due to increasing concentrations of dissolved carbon dioxide (pCO2) from anthropogenic activities.
-Across regions of the Pacific Ocean where yellowfin tuna spawn and develop, mean surface water pH is predicted to decrease by 0.26-0.49 pH units by 2100 (Ilyina et~al.~2013).
+The 5th Intergovernmental Panel on Climate Change (IPCC) assessment (Stocker et al. 2013) estimates a global average decline in ocean surface pH of 0.30-0.32 by 2100 due to increasing concentrations of dissolved carbon dioxide (pCO2) from anthropogenic activities.
+Across regions of the Pacific Ocean where yellowfin tuna spawn and develop, mean surface water pH is predicted to decrease by 0.26-0.49 pH units by 2100 (Ilyina et al. 2013).
 Ocean acidification is a concern for its potential effects on the growth, development, and survival of early life stages of tunas in oceanic habitats and on the spatial extent of suitable nursery habitat for tunas.

 To investigate the potential effects of ocean acidification on yellowfin early life stages, a laboratory study was conducted by multiple collaborating organizations at the Achotines Laboratory in 2011.
-Two separate trials were conducted to test the impact of increased p CO_2 on eggs, yolksac larvae, and first-feeding larvae.
+Two separate trials were conducted to test the impact of increased pCO2 on eggs, yolksac larvae, and first-feeding larvae.
 Acidification levels tested ranged from present day to levels predicted to occur in some areas of the Pacific within the next 100 years (near future) to 300 years (long term).
-The study results were variable between trials, but did indicate the potential for significantly reduced survival (Figure 10) and size of larvae and prolonged egg hatch times at acidification levels that are similar to near future predicted levels (Bromhead et al., 2015).
-Histological analysis of organ development in larvae indicated significant organ damage at pH levels higher than those at which significant impacts were detected on survival and growth (Frommel et al., in press).
+The study results were variable between trials, but did indicate the potential for significantly reduced survival (Figure 8) and size of larvae and prolonged egg hatch times at acidification levels that are similar to near future predicted levels (Bromhead et al. 2015).
+Histological analysis of organ development in larvae indicated significant lethal and sub-lethal effects on larval organs at pH levels even higher than those at which significant impacts were detected on survival and growth (Frommel et al. 2016).

-The potential impacts of ocean acidification on early life stages are an important consideration in future assessments of tunas in the EPO.
+The potential impacts of climate change on early life stages are an important consideration in future assessments of tunas in the EPO.
 The Bromhead et al. project group held a workshop in Sydney, Australia, in January 2016, to review the current status of information on the effects of ocean acidification on pelagic fisheries in the Pacific Ocean and to examine options for assessing the impact on tuna resources.
-The workshop report will be published in Reviews in Fish Biology and Fisheries.
-If acidification does progress to predicted levels for the Pacific Ocean, it is unclear whether tunas possess the capacity to adapt to acidification through selection for more resistant individuals (Bromhead et al., 2015).
-It is also unclear whether resistant individual traits are heritable (Munday et al., 2012).
+The workshop report will be published in 2019 in a scientific journal.
+If acidification does progress to predicted levels for the Pacific Ocean, it is unclear whether tunas possess the capacity to adapt to acidification through selection for more resistant individuals (Bromhead et al. 2015).
+It is also unclear whether resistant individual traits are heritable (Munday et al. 2012).
 To date, there is evidence that near future levels of ocean acidification can have significant negative effects on organ development, survival and growth of yellowfin eggs and larvae.
-These results can allow models such as SEAPODYM (Lehodey et al. 2008) to be parameterised to include acidification effects and to incorporate the effects of acidification in the development of spawning-habitat indices.
+These results can allow models such as SEAPODYM (Lehodey et al. 2008) to be parameterised to include acidification effects and other climate change variables in the development of spawning-habitat indices.
+In addition, new studies of pollutant effects on yellowfin early life stages have been proposed at the Achotines Laboratory with collaborating scientists from Scripps Institution of Oceanography.